SofaDefrost/SofaViscoElastic/README.md

  The plugin generates various example scenes in Python 3.
 The examples show a cylindrical beam using viscoelastic constitutive models and undergoing a creep test and a stress-relaxation test.
  The plugin was developed in collaboration between the Brubotics lab at the VUB (Vrije Universiteit Brussel) and the DEFROST team at the INRIA Institute in Lille.
  The authors of this plugin are looking for future collaborations for further development.
- For other info please contact: pasquale.ferrentino@vub.be.
+ For other info, please contact: pasquale.ferrentino@vub.be.